mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/1.4.0/index.md

 # Known issues

-In Kommander 1.3.2 and earlier versions, the Kubecost cost analyzer requests a PVC of size 0.2Gi by default.
-This can cause issues with provisioners requiring a minimum storage size of 1Gi.
+In Kommander 1.3.2 and earlier versions, the Kubecost cost analyzer requests a PVC of size 0.2Gi by default, which can cause issues with provisioners requiring a minimum storage size of 1Gi.
 Upgrade to version 1.4.1 to resolve this issue.
 Refer [here](https://github.com/kubecost/docs/blob/master/storage.md) for more information.

 ## New features